tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/java/junit.md

 `@Test`: Indicates that a method is a test case.

 The JUnit class `Parameterized` is one of JUnit’s many test runners.
 A test runner allows you to tell JUnit how a test should be run.

+JUnit creates a new instance of the test class before invoking each `@Test` method.
+You cannot reuse instance variable values across test methods.

+## JUnit Architecture

+JUnit 5 was designed to work with old JUnit 4 code in existing legacy projects through JUnit Vintage.

+JUnit 4, released in 2006, has a simple, monolithic architecture.
+All of its functionality is concentrated inside a single jar file.
+If a programmer wants to use JUnit 4 in a project, all they need to do is add that jar file on the classpath.

+---

+A JUnit 4 `runner` is a class that extends the JUnit 4 abstract Runner class.
+A JUnit 4 runner is responsible for running JUnit tests.

+`Extensions` are the JUnit 5 equivalent of JUnit 4 runners.

+---

+A JUnit 4 rule is a component that intercepts test method calls; it allows you to do something before a test method is run and something else after a test method has run.
+Rules are specific to JUnit 4.

+By using runners and rules, you can extend the monolithic architecture of JUnit 4.
+You may still encounter a lot of JUnit 4 code that uses runners and rules; plus, migrating to the equivalent JUnit 5 mechanisms (extensions) is not straightforward.
+So you may keep runners and rules in your code for a while, even if you move your work to JUnit 5.

+---

+JUnit 5 breaks the single JUnit 4 jar file into several smaller files.

 ## Parameterized Tests